 - engaging with developer communities.

-In addition, EU-FOSSA is expanding its scope to a wider range of software projects and communities.
+In addition, EU-FOSSA expanded its scope to a wider range of software projects and communities.
 Since the very same software used by the European institutions is also widely deployed in society, we are all already benefiting from these investments.

 In 2019 the European Commission has already organised two highly successful hackathons in Brussels.
 During these weekends filled with coding, knowledge sharing and socialising, the developer groups managed to do work that would have taken them months using their normal communication methods: chat, e-mail and bug tracking systems.

 At the same time, the events provided an excellent opportunity for many long-time co-developers to finally meet in person, for senior members to share their wisdom, and to get new people involved in the projects.